is a series of platformers

 - Which means these people got more out of the Wii than most third party retail releases.

-- Sequel Hook: Blatant as it gets, with the game telling you outright in the credits to look forward to Jett Rocket 2.
-Which may even be a full-sized retail release.
+- Sequel Hook: Blatant as it gets, with the first game telling you outright in the credits to look forward to Jett Rocket 2.
+It finally came out for the Nintendo 3DS in November 2013, which does this again for a third game.

 - Suspicious Video Game Generosity: The game plays very sparse with extra hearts... unless it's right before a boss, in which case, it likes to give you a full top-up.